codam-coding-college/spark-sessions/minishell/SparkSession - minishell.md

 `dup()` and `dup2()` create a **copy** of a file descriptor.
 1. What is the prototype for `dup()`?
 What about `dup2()`?
 What do both return?
 (5 mins)
 2. What are some differences between `dup` and `dup2` with regards to the new file descriptor?
 (5 mins)
-    - Here's a diagram to help you visualise the functions better:
+    - Here's a diagram to help you visualize the functions better:\
         ![dup](https://i.imgur.com/iJ7X39I.png)
 3. What do the new and old file descriptor share?
 (5 mins)
 4. Now let's write a program that: (15 mins)